 - Add new subscribers by either manually entering their details or by uploading a CSV file.
 For accurate analytics and system performance, it's best to enter individual subscribers, rather than using a single email that sends to a distribution list.

-- When creating the CSV, use the first row to define categories (name, email, organization, etc.) and then fill out the entries, one per row.
+- Import from a CSV by dragging and dropping a CSV file into the Add new subscribers window.
+When creating the CSV, use the first row to define categories (name, email, organization, etc.) and then fill out the entries, one per row.
+Drag the file into the window and the information is uploaded.
 If the category defined in the top row matches an existing field in Email Campaign Manager, it is automatically assigned.
 For fields ECM does not recognize, you have the option to reassign it to an existing field.

 - Click "Finish adding Subscribers."

 Subscribers can also be added manually when preparing a new campaign to send.
 Instead of choosing an existing list to which the campaign will be sent, click "Import new."

 - Type or copy and paste the subscriber details into the text box, one subscriber per line.
 Separate details by commas (e.g. "email@example.com, natalie rushman, 26, female, california").

 - Match the subscriber details with the existing subscriber list fields.
 If the required field doesn't exist, make a new one.